-Crewe Remembrance Sunday 2017
+Crewe Remembrance Sunday 2020

-The event commemorates the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts such as the Falklands War, the Gulf War, and other conflicts such as those in Afghanistan and Iraq.
+The event commemorates the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars, later conflicts such as the Falklands War, the Gulf War, and other conflicts such as those in Afghanistan and Iraq.

 This year, despite restrictions imposed by Covid-19, the service in Crewe will go ahead, but will be more limited in scope and smaller in size than in previous years.